-Overnight Camp, ELP, CIT
+(Overnight Camp, CIT)

-This is a recommended list of clothing and equipment for a 2-week session.
-Quantities for a 1-week session follow in parentheses.
-Make additions you feel will be appropriate for your camper's comfort.

-Label all items with your camper's first and last names, using permanent marker or nametapes.
+- This is a recommended list of clothing and equipment for a 1-week session.
+Make additions you feel will be appropriate for your camper's comfort. - Label all items with your camper's first and last names, using permanent marker or nametapes.
 Campers should plan to wear and/or carry items with them daily (asterisked below).
 This checklist can be put in luggage to remind campers what to pack at the end of camp!